NEW ORLEANS (WGNO) — Dry and unseasonably warm weather is in the forecast as we kick off the first weekend of fall.

 Afternoon temperatures will continue to top out in the 89-92 range over the next few days.
 High pressure building across the area will provide generally calm conditions for the next week with little to no rain in the forecast.

-In the tropics, Tropical Storm Ophelia is set to make landfall in North Carolina overnight.
-The National Hurricane Center is also watching a tropical wave way out in the Atlantic that has a high chance of development.
-This will be worth watching over the next week, but there is currently no threat to the Gulf Coast in the near future.
+In the tropics, the National Hurricane Center is watching Tropical Storm Phillippe and a tropical wave way out in the Atlantic that has a low chance of development.
+Both of these systems are forecast to remain over open water.
+There is currently no threat to the Gulf Coast in the near future.

 - Biden travels to Philadelphia, announces $22.4 million grant for firefighters

 - Special Counsel asks SCOTUS to rule in Trump case

 - Get a dozen Krispy Kreme doughnuts for $1 on Tuesday

 - New Orleans leaders break ground on Mirabeau Water Garden

 - Man accused of using stolen credit card at Hammond Home Depot